enerai/deep_learning/README.md

 # deep_learning
-* /logistic_regression/: use logistic regression to identify whether or not the image includes a cat (75% accuracy)
+* /logistic_regression/: use logistic regression to identify whether or not a image includes a cat (75% accuracy)